 - Arizona law provides six categories of lawful gambling.
 Each, however, includes the requirement that every participant be 21 years of age or older.

-- the raffle is sponsored by a nonprofit that has been in existence for 5 years;
+- the raffle is sponsored by a nonprofit that has been continually in existence in Arizona for 5 years immediately before conducting the raffle;

-- no insider receives a direct or indirect pecuniary benefit other than participation on an equal basis with all other participants; and
+- no member, director, officer, employee, or agent of the nonprofit organization receives a direct or indirect pecuniary benefit other than participation on an equal basis with all other participants; and

-- no person participates directly or indirectly in the management, sales, or operation of the raffle other than the non-profit’s employees and agents.
+- no person participates directly or indirectly in the management, sales, or operation of the raffle except a bona fide local member of the sponsoring organization.

 Many jurisdictions require non-profits to obtain a permit to conduct a raffle.
 Permits can take weeks or even months to process.
 In addition, there are a number of tax issues that must be considered when planning a raffle.
 For a more in-depth analysis of raffles, check out our blog post, Charity Raffles – Tread Carefully.